In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 const [oCkPause, ouSet_CkPause] = useState(false);

-// Adds a 'keydown' listener to the page, then removes it:
+// Adds a 'keydown' listener to the page.
+Returns a function

 function ouEffRegHandKeyDown() {